-Connecting Spirits is a project that involves students travelling to the World War 1 battlefields, cemeteries and memorials of France and Belgium to learn first hand the role that Australians played in the battles of the Great War.
+Connecting Spirits is a project that involves travelling to the World War 1 battlefields, cemeteries and memorials of the UK, France and Belgium to learn first-hand the role that Australians played in the battles of the Great War.
 While on tour, members of the group commemorate individual soldiers from their own families and communities.

-The first trip occurred in November 2006, the second in 2008 and a third in 2010.
-These three trips included students exclusively from Meningie Area School and Birdwood High School.
+The project was originally a school -based initiative as part of DECD’s international programme.
+The first tours occurred in November 2006, 2008 and a third in 2010 including students exclusively from Meningie Area School and Birdwood High School.
 (See the trip reports by clicking on the "Trips" tab on the side of this page.
-You will be able to see where we wnet each day, the soliders that we commemorated and read some thoughts and reflections by the group.).
+You will be able to see each day’s itinerary, the soldiers commemorated and some thoughts and reflections by the group).

 This webpage was developed with the generous support of the Anzac Day Commemoration Fund who contributed $3500 toward the cost of its establishment and maintenance.